yetanotherco/aligned_layer/docs/3_guides/3_validating_public_input.md

 ```
 We have already implemented the contract with these features; you can check it in `contracts/src/FibonacciValidator.sol`.

 To test it, you'll need to deploy the contract.
 First, create a new `.env` file following the format of `.env.example`, ensuring to add the `private_key` you wish to use for deployment.
-Make sure you have a sufficient balance on the Holesky testnet.
+Make sure you have a sufficient balance on the Hoodi testnet.
 For all other values, you can use the default settings provided in the comments.

 Once your `.env` file is set up, you can deploy the contract using the following command: